m-lamonaca/programming-notes/JavaScript/React/Redux.md

 // const Component = ...

-// specifies which state is passed to the component (called on satte change) const mapStateToProps = (state, ownProps /* optional */) => {
+// specifies which state is passed to the component (called on state change) const mapStateToProps = (state, ownProps /* optional */) => {
-    // structure of the props passsed to the component return { propName: state.property };
+    // structure of the props passed to the component return { propName: state.property };
 };

 // specifies the action passed to a component (the key is the name that the prop will have ) const mapDispatchToProps = { actionCreator: actionCreator };
 // or
-function mapDispathToProps(dispatch) {
+function mapDispatchToProps(dispatch) {
     return {
         // wrap action creators
         actionCreator: (args) => dispatch(actionCreator(args))
     };
 }
 // or
-function mapDispathToProps(dispatch) {
+function mapDispatchToProps(dispatch) {
     return {
         actionCreator: bindActionCreators(actionCreator, dispatch),
         actions: bindActionCreators(allActionCreators, dispatch)